Designing a User-Friendly Hierarchy for Your Knowledge Base Content

 4. Use a consistent format

 Using a consistent format for naming and organizing each topic and subtopic is important to make it easy for users to navigate the hierarchy.
-For example, you might use a format like this:

 - Main Category: Product Features